Class of 1993

 Pearl Bransford, MSN’93 , of Franklin, Tennessee passed away November 27, 2020.
 She had served as an alderman for 13 years at the time of her death, which was covered by the Tennessean , the Tennessee Tribune , Williamson Source , Williamson Herald and WTVF.

-Carol Callaway-Lane, MSN’93, DNP’11, co-authored “P2.11-33 Organizational Readiness for Implementation of Lung Cancer Screening in a Veterans Affairs Healthcare System,” published in Journal of Thoracic Oncology in October 2019.
+Carol Callaway-Lane, MSN’93, DNP’11, is co-author of “Operationalising Outpatient Antimicrobial Stewardship to Reduce System-wide Antibiotics for Acute Bronchitis,” published in BMJ Open Quality in September 2021.
+She co-authored “P2.11-33 Organizational Readiness for Implementation of Lung Cancer Screening in a Veterans Affairs Healthcare System,” published in Journal of Thoracic Oncology in October 2019.

 Leslie Folds, MSN’93, is on faculty at the Belmont University School of Nursing in Nashville (2016).